ABOUT fwaamfest

 Brandi Waller-Pace, Founding Director of the nonprofit Decolonizing the Music Room, conceived the idea for the Fort Worth African American Roots Music Festival from her work in music education, racial equity, research, and learning and performing old time music.
 Inspired by the work of Black roots music figures such as Rhiannon Giddens, and Justin Robinson; events such as the Black Banjo Gathering and the Affrolachian On-Time Gathering (also known as “The Thang”); and collaborations with peers such as Lillian Werbin, Jake Blount, and Dr. Sais Kamalidiin, Brandi planned to launch FWAAMFest in the fall of 2019.
 After the shutdown, the event switched to a virtual format and launched in March of 2020 in partnership with Shiny Box Pictures and Southside Preservation Hall as a program of Decolonizing the Music Room.
 The festival is now in its third in-person year.

-Click each image below to read FWAAMFest press.
+Click each image below to read press about FWAAMFest.